 The sale marked a full-circle moment.
 The property was sold by Codney Washington, longtime CU partner and executive director of WE Center / WE Build, who is working alongside CU on affordable housing and workforce development in Pine Bluff.
 In addition to Washington, D’Cora had also been referred to CU by another Pine Bluff advocate, Deborah Temple, a former CU Director of Lending who now leads the Arkansas CDFI Coalition.

-D’Cora said she had previously tried to secure a loan through her banks, Regions and Bank of America, but the process was frustrating.
+D’Cora said she had previously tried to secure a loan through banks, but the process was frustrating.

 “Getting a business loan is totally different than getting a home loan,” she said.
 “I didn’t have all the documents they needed, like financial statements.
 It was just a lot.”